 Pros and Cons of Putting Insurance under a Parent’s Name:

-There are several benefits and a few disadvantages when it comes to being on your parent’s insurance policy.
+There are several benefits and disadvantages when it comes to being on your parent’s insurance policy.

 Lower & Easier Payments: Not only will your premiums be lower, but the insurance company’s payment plan will also make it easy to pay.
 This means that all the payments will be combined, making it simple for everyone.